jolie/docs/standard-library-api/runtime.md

 <h3 id="stats">stats</h3>

-Operation documentation:
-	  Get information about the runtime state of the Jolie interpreter.
+Operation documentation:  Returns information on the runtime state of the VM.

 Invocation template: